-Direct sales is not an easy business, but the potential for profit is literally limitless, with The World Federation of Direct Sales reported that on average $114 billion was generated by its members annually.
+Direct sales is not an easy business, but the potential for profit is literally limitless and there are plenty of high paying jobs in Dallas and all over the world when it comes to sales.
+The World Federation of Direct Sales reported that on average $114 billion was generated by its members annually.

 Sound interesting?
 Read on.